£232

 Paper Form (By Post)

-Tip: The online process is generally quicker and easier.
+Tip: The online C100 form process is generally quicker and easier.
 You'll need a gov.uk account to use it.

 You must have attended a MIAM (Mediation Information Assessment Meeting) and received a MIAM certificate, OR have a valid exemption.
-The court will not process your application without this.
+The court will not process your C100 application form without this.
+Mediators conducting MIAMs have a statutory duty under PD 3A to indicate which forms of NCDR may be most suitable for the dispute.

-On page 3 of the C100 (the MIAM section), you must indicate one of the following:
+On page 3 of the C100 form (the MIAM section), you must indicate one of the following:

 - You've attended a MIAM and have a signed certificate (Form FM1)